 You can study English Literature to degree level, either on its own or by combining it.
 Common careers for graduates include law, journalism or publishing but the communication and analysis skills that you will develop are highly sought after in almost every profession.

-You will need a minimum of a grade 6 at GCSE to enjoy studying English Literature at this level.
+You will need a minimum of a level 6/B grade at GCSE to enjoy studying English Literature at this level.

 “He that loves reading has everything within his reach.”